Skip to content

 Session boundary hash

 When a persistent backend is restarted, a new session.start is written.
 Its causation_id is set to the audit_id of the last event in the previous session.
-The prior_hash links to the SHA3-256 digest of that last event's signing fields, creating a continuous, verifiable chain across process restarts.
+The prior_hash links to the SHA3-256 digest of that last event's message representative, creating a continuous, verifiable chain across process restarts.

 Verification Procedure